My First Project With FrogTape®

 I’m now all done with the painting.
 The scariest part was taking the tape off immediately.

-Always in the past with other types of tape, I left the tape on until the painted object was completely dry.
-This time I didn’t.
+With other types of tape, I have always left the tape on until the painted object is completely dry.
+This time, I didn’t.

 The finished DIY after using Frogtape to section off stripes and then paint the table